jumpinjackie/forge-e33-mod/custom/design/CARDLIST.md

 This is our master card name list.
 All ideas and card designs start from a card name.
 Card names can come from any source in Expedition 33:

  * It could refer to a character in the game
-    * eg. Gustave, Lumiere Engineer
+    * eg. Gustave, Lumière Engineer
  * It could refer to an ability/skill of one of the party characters or enemies
     * eg. Earth Rising
  * It could refer to an item in the game or an item possessed by one of the party characters